Briarwood, Queens Construction Accident Kills 2 When Crane is Crushed

 The NYC Department of Buildings is investigating a construction disaster that claimed the lives of two workers on November 22.
 The victims, identified as 43-year-old flagman Alessandro Ramos of Queens and 47-year-old crane operator George Smith of Brooklyn, were fatally injured when a steel I-beam weighing more than three tons fell from a crane.
 The beam initially landed on the cab of the crane, which was being operated by Smith, before falling to the ground, where it fatally struck Ramos.

-The accident occurred shortly after 12:00 P.M. in the Briarwood section of Queens, near the intersection of 134th Street and 82nd Avenue, where Ramos and Smith were working on a mid-rise residential development.
+The construction site death accident occurred shortly after 12:00 P.M. in the Briarwood section of Queens, near the intersection of 134th Street and 82nd Avenue, where Ramos and Smith were working on a mid-rise residential development.
 Sadly, both men died from their injuries before medical help could arrive on the scene.

 “Those two gentlemen won’t be going home tonight,” said Department of Buildings commissioner Rick D. Chandler, “and we’re very, very sorry about that.”